-In addition to receiving over fifty different government air traffic control and private datalink sources, FlightAware operates a worldwide network of ADS-B receivers that track ADS-B-equipped aircraft flying around the globe.
-FlightAware owns and operates these receivers at dozens of airports around the world in conjunction with airport operators.
+In addition to receiving over fifty different government air traffic control and private datalink sources, FlightAware operates a worldwide network of ADS-B and Mode S receivers that track ADS-B or Mode S equipped aircraft flying around the globe.
+ADS-B equipped aircrat emit their exact position and Mode S aircraft can be tracked via multilateration (MLAT) when the signal is received by three or more receivers.
+FlightAware owns and operates these receivers at hundreds of airports around the world in conjunction with airport operators.

 FlightAware designs and manufactures FlightFeeder, a network ADS-B receiver that receives ADS-B data and feeds the data to FlightAware's servers over any available Internet connection.